The country of Switzerland is a charmer and as sweet as their chocolate.

-The whole country of Switzerland is as sweet as their chocolate—a total charmer.
-From the ice blue lakes and jagged mountains to cows everywhere you look to little villages tucked atop vibrant green hills, it's postcard perfect.
+From the ice-blue lakes and jagged mountains to cows everywhere you look to little villages tucked atop vibrant green hills, it’s postcard-perfect.
 I fell for the country the first time I trained through it right after college.
 But what I didn’t know?
 Zurich.

-Its location smackdab in the middle of Switzerland (okay, slightly north but you know what I’m saying) means that you can get anywhere from the Jungfrau to Basel or Lugano in just a few hours’ time.
-And, since Switzerland’s in the middle of Europe, well, you can do as I did and use the city as a jumping off point to then head elsewhere.
+And, since Switzerland’s in the middle of Europe, well, you can do as I did and use the city as a jumping-off point to then head elsewhere.
 Oh, and the city itself?
-It's right next to one of those icy blue lakes and makes the most of its situation, meaning you can culture yourself in the historic old town then lunch lakeside with locals.
+It’s right next to one of those icy blue lakes and makes the most of its situation, meaning you can culture yourself in the historic old town then lunch lakeside with locals.

 And The Wine